THANNAGA/generalized_Lotka_Volterra_Interactive_Activation/README.md

 ## Models

 ### Interactive Activation (IA)
-Introduced by McClelland and Rumelhart (1981), IA organizes units into levels with reciprocal interactions via a connectivity matrix \( M \).
+Introduced by McClelland and Rumelhart (1981), IA organizes units into levels with reciprocal interactions via a connectivity matrix $M$.
 A key feature is **sign-symmetry**:

 (sign(M<sub>ij</sub>) = sign(M<sub>ji</sub>)), enabling cooperation or competition.
 The dynamics are: